vincentvete/test/README.md

 ### Create Top Up [POST /user/topup/create]

 Use this api to create topup order.
 The response will have an order id.
-Use the order id to continue the payment flow.
+Use the order id to continue to payment flow.

 * required autorization header